curityio/mcp-authorization-secured-api/README.md

 ./deploy.sh
 ```

-## Connect an AI Agent that uses an MCP Client
+## Run an AI Agent

-AI agent can execute MCP clients that support the client side of the specification.\
+An AI agent can use any MCP client that implements the client side of the Model Content Protocol Authorization specification.\
-The MCP client can then run a secure flow to connect to the API.\
 The repo includes an adapted version of the [TypeScript SDK Example MCP OAuth Client](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/client/simpleOAuthClient.ts).\

-Run it with the following commands:
+### Option 1

+If you used the option 1 server deployment, use the following commands to run the MCP client.

 ```bash
 cd mcp-client